slanska/flexilite/README.md

 - convert scalar column or group columns to array, or extract it to a separate table
 - create columns with special types: geospatial, for example, with ability to perform efficient lookup on these columns using reversed indexes.

+## Schema refactoring patterns
+-Extract 1 or more fields from existing table to a new table (or merge to existing one) and convert it to reference (with name)
+-Change reference type from 1-to-1 to 1 -> many
+-Add column
+-Remove (or hide) column
+-Change column type and other properties (unique, required, length, editor/viewer etc.)
+-Change column association (property type)
+-Merge 2 tables, with optional field mapping
+-Move existing record(s) from one table to another (new or existing) -Set column as indexed (for fast lookup) or full text indexed -Change column storage mode (fixed for fast load or lazy-load) -Move referenced item in the list up and down
+-Rename class
+-Rename property
+-Change class and property settings

 ## How does Flexilite work?
 In order to make schema refactoring